SpongePowered/SpongeDocs/source/plugin/entities/ai.rst

     }

-An entity with an empty goal will not move by itself, however it will complete its current action/movement and might take an idle pose (look straight ahead).
+An entity with an empty goal will not move by itself, however it will complete its current action/movement and might take an idle pose (i.e. look straight ahead).
 The AI does not affect any sound effects that an entity might play randomly.

 .. note::

     Please note that editing the goals or tasks of an entity will directly edit the entity.
 This behavior differs from other parts of the API where only copies are returned which must be applied afterwards.
-Thus it is not possible to transfer the tasks from one entity to another.
+Thus, it is not possible to transfer the tasks from one entity to another.

 .. note::